CoAP: Echo, Request-Tag, and Token Processing

 CoAP was designed to work over unreliable transports, such as UDP,

-and include a lightweight reliability feature to handle messages
+and includes a lightweight reliability feature to handle messages

 protocol to support CoAP operations over unreliable transports, it